ALL Metrics

 Introduction

-Approximately 40% of women worldwide report having unwanted pregnancies.1 In developing nations, an estimated 214 million women of reproductive age who want to avoid pregnancy do not use any method of contraception, and in 2017, the use of modern contraceptives is expected to have saved 308 million unwanted pregnancies.2 Although this expectation has not yet been met in Sub-Saharan Africa, it has been observed in many other regions of the world, particularly in Asia and Latin America.3 Sub-Saharan Africa as a whole still has the highest fertility rate worldwide.3 According to reports from 2012 and 2017, only a small percentage of women in Africa used modern contraceptives, with estimates of 23.9% and 28.5%, respectively.4 In a recent large population-based study, the prevalence of modern contraceptive use was estimated to be 26% among women of reproductive age in 20 African countries, with country-specific variations ranging from 6% in Guinea to 62% in Zimbabwe.5
+Approximately 40% of women worldwide report having unwanted pregnancies.1 In developing nations, an estimated 214 million women of reproductive age who want to avoid pregnancy do not use any method of contraception.2 It is estimated that contraception prevents about 188 million unintended pregnancies each year, and in 2022 alone, contraception prevented more than 141 million unintended pregnancies globally.3,4 Although this expectation has not yet been met in Sub-Saharan Africa, it has been observed in many other regions of the world, particularly in Asia and Latin America.5 Sub-Saharan Africa as a whole still has the highest fertility rate worldwide.5 According to reports from 2012 and 2017, only a small percentage of women in Africa used modern contraceptives, with estimates of 23.9% and 28.5%, respectively.6 In a recent large population-based study, the prevalence of modern contraceptive use was estimated to be 26% among women of reproductive age in 20 African countries, with country-specific variations ranging from 6% in Guinea to 62% in Zimbabwe.7

-Modern contraceptives (MCs) are widely accepted to limit rapid population increases, especially in developing nations, and have been proven to be an effective approach for reducing fertility.6,7 The use of MCs provides a number of advantages.
-These include birth spacing, lowering the number of unexpected or unwanted pregnancies, preventing unsafe abortions, enhancing maternal health, lowering infant mortality, and preventing STDs.8 The decrease in poverty, the expansion of women’s educational possibilities, and the ensuing sustainable population growth and economic development for nations are among the non-health benefits that have been identified.9
+Modern contraceptive (MC) methods are a scientifically effective methods like implants, female and male condoms, injectable, contraceptive pills, standard days method, male and female sterilization, intrauterine devices, and emergency contraception to control the fertility of reproductive-aged groups of people.810 MCs are widely accepted to limit rapid population increases, especially in developing nations, and have been proven to be an effective approach for reducing fertility.11,12 Effective use of MCs has been shown to improve birth spacing, reduce the rate of unexpected or unwanted pregnancies, lower unsafe abortions, improve maternal health, reduce infant mortality, and prevent STDs.13,14 The decreases in poverty, the expansion of women’s educational possibilities, and the ensuing sustainable population growth and economic development for nations are among the non-health benefits that have been identified.15

-Numerous investigations have shown a strong correlation between place of residence and the use of modern contraceptive methods.14,15 Women in urban regions are more likely than women in rural areas to use modern contraceptive techniques, although the majority of people live in rural areas.16 In relation to modern contraceptives, a woman’s wealth index and type of wage impact her financial status as well as her accessibility and affordability.17 The acceptance and use of a modern contraceptive by a woman can be influenced by her marital status.18 The choice and use of modern contraceptive methods have been linked to cultural influences, religion, and information sources, all of which have an impact on women’s decisions.19
+Numerous investigations have shown a strong correlation between place of residence and the use of modern contraceptive methods.20,21 Women in urban regions are more likely than women in rural areas to use modern contraceptive techniques, although the majority of people live in rural areas.22 In relation to modern contraceptives, a woman’s wealth index and type of wage impact her financial status as well as her accessibility and affordability.23 The acceptance and use of a modern contraceptive by a woman can be influenced by her marital status.24 The choice and use of modern contraceptive methods have been linked to cultural influences, religion, and information sources, all of which have an impact on women’s decisions.25

 Method